 Peach trees are one of the least winter hardy stone fruits.
-Most varieties will lose buds and new growth in -15 F. (-26 C.). weather and can be killed in -25 degrees Fahrenheit (-31 C.).
+Most varieties will lose buds and new growth in -15 degrees F. (-26 C.). weather and can be killed in -25 degrees F. (-31 C.).
 They are suitable for United States Department of Agriculture zones 5 to 9, but even surprise snaps happen in the warmer regions.
 Peach tree cold protection is a manual exercise but also starts with species selection and planting location.

 Peach Trees in Winter